 35 Top Tips to Winning Australasia's Top Emerging Photographers 2020 (part 2)

-Early-bird pricing extends until 10 December, so if you're considering entering, don't delay!
+Pre-early bird pricing extends until 25 October, so if you're considering entering, don't delay!

 Helping decide the winners, place-getters and Top 10 and Top 20 entries across the nine categories is no easy feat.
 As such, we rely on the wisdom, experience, and expertise of some of the world’s very finest photographers and industry experts.
 With such impressive credentials, our judges are suitably qualified for the important role they take on.
 But don’t take my word, scroll down and have a look at who was on board to help judge the 2018 competition.
 Stay tuned to learn who our judges for 2019 are.